CCA 2023 Call for Papers:

-Carolinas Communication Association invites submissions for proposals and papers spanning all methods and aspects of communication studies methods and interests for presentation at the regional CCA Annual Conference, September 29–30, 2023 in Greensboro, North Carolina.
+Carolinas Communication Association invites submissions for proposals and papers spanning all methods and aspects of communication studies methods and interests for presentation at the regional CCA Annual Conference, October 4-5, 2024, in Greenville, South Carolina.
 While our organization represents scholarship from North Carolina, South Carolina, and around the region, we welcome all submissions.

 CCA is dedicated to supporting academic research in its many contexts.
-As such, while we encourage participants to submit work that examines communicating across difference, it is not required.
+As such, while we encourage participants to submit work that examines memory, repair, and justice, it is not required.
 We are an organization that proudly supports all levels of academic work:

 All Paper submissions must include two Microsoft Word file attachments: (1) a file containing a cover sheet listing the paper title and author name(s), affiliation, email, physical address and phone number for all authors, and (2) an anonymized file including a 50-word abstract and the completed paper not to exceed 25 double-spaced pages excluding references and appendices.
 Please use “CCA Paper submission” in the subject line.